 For the purposes of hedge accounting, hedges are classified as cash flow hedges when they hedge the exposure to variability in cash flows that is attributable either to a particular risk associated with a recognised asset or liability or to a forecast transaction.
-(The Credit Union currently has cash flow hedges attributable to payment of interest on short-term term deposits.
-Portavia Trust has cash flow hedges attributable to receipt of interest on fixed rate loans).
+The Portavia Trust has cash flow hedges attributable to receipt of interest on fixed rate loans.